-BTO’s highly regarded team is led by Band 1 ranked Alan Eadie, based in Glasgow, along with partner Ashley Mawby operating from our Edinburgh office.
+BTO’s highly regarded team is led by Tim Edward, based in Edinburgh.
 A “strong team frequently advising insurers on solicitors' negligence claims.
 Increasingly entrusted with noteworthy cases outside the legal sector, including disputes involving accountants, engineers, architects and surveyors ” (Chambers UK).
 It has also successfully retained its Band 1 ranking in both The Legal 500 and Chambers UK for successive years and is applauded by clients for being “commercially-minded and able to settle on the best possible terms."

 Over the last two decades, the Professional Liability team at BTO has handled numerous significant professional liability actions.
 We tender advice to insurers who provide professional indemnity cover and to leading professional organisations and their members in a diverse range of disciplines.
 Clients include: accountants, solicitors, advocates, architects, surveyors, engineers, estate agents, alternative therapists, financial advisers and fund managers, planning consultants and property searchers.

 The team has strong expertise in the investigation of claims anywhere in Scotland, instructing and liaising with experts and in the proactive, but sensitive, handling of claims and disputes, whether by negotiation, alternative dispute resolution or the court process.

 Where appropriate, and where no potential conflict of interest arises, we also pursue claims on behalf of leading financial institutions, corporate clients and individuals against their former professional advisers.